filmic/Robol/README.md

 For more information about UglifyJS options that can be defined in the config file ("scripts.minify_config"), see the [UglifyJS 1.x documentation](https://github.com/mishoo/UglifyJS#api).

+The styles can be minified and compressed (YUICompress) by setting flags "styles.minify" and "styles.minify_config.yuicompress" to true.

 ##### Examples of the JSON config file:

 ```json